Moving the Family

 “We are all exiles, always longing for home.
 We are always travelling, never arriving.
 The houses and families we actually inhabit are only inns along the way, but they aren’t home.”

 This is a truth we so often forget.
 We settle into our temporary dwelling places; we enjoy making our houses beautiful and comfortable; we look for opportunities to become part of our communities.
 And there’s nothing really wrong with this.
 Except that, we forget we’re not home.
 We forget we’re exiles, travelling home but not yet having reached our destination.
 We forget we are meant to feel the restlessness of travelling but never arriving.
 We forget we are meant to feel a longing for our true home that can’t be satisfied until we reach it.
 So what if our “ministry move” is not so much a costly sacrifice but one of God’s gracious gifts to enable us to remember to long for home?
 What if it’s his gift to equip our children to understand and experience this longing for home while they are young?

 Our earthly homes are temporary dwelling places that prepare us for an everlasting home.
 The restlessness we experience while we live on this earth inspires hope in the perfect rest we will know on the New Earth.
 The loneliness we struggle with serves to remind us that we are exiles in this life, but our exile ends in the New Jerusalem.
 We need to remember this, and our children need to remember it too.

 So how do we cope with moving our children from one ministry situation to another?
 We remember our heavenly Father is sovereign over our lives and theirs.
 We trust in his good, wise and loving plans for our lives and theirs.
 As families, we remember we are exiles in this world and we allow the symptoms of exile – loneliness, insecurity, a lack of belonging - to serve as reminders that our true home awaits us.

-Article image by Nicolas Huk on Flickr (CC BY 2.0)
+Article image by Fantastic Removals (CC BY-SA 2.0)